 Trying to speak truth without the bullhorn of “the system” is like a small business owner going up against Walmart or Amazon.
 The masses resign to habit and conditioning, even when those aren’t in their best interest.

-And the irony with respect to medicine?
-People are conditioned to believe that conventional medicine is safe and to ask, “Is holistic medicine safe?”
+People are conditioned to believe that conventional medicine is safe and to question, “Is holistic medicine safe?”

 Why the irony?

-Well, let’s start with the roughly one in 25 hospital inpatients that have an infection related to hospital care.
+Well, let’s start with the fact that roughly 1 in ever 25 hospital inpatients gain an infection related to hospital care.
 Makes you second-guess that trip to the ER and possible admission to the hospital.

 Holistic medicine, on the other hand, is predicated on safety and effectiveness.